By: Marcela Donovan-Hammond, Guest Blogger and Fire Marshal

 Pregnancy Number Two, A Different Scenario

 Since I didn’t have any complications and my OB/GYN physician had treated pregnant women from larger metropolitan departments, he allowed me to stay on shift up until my twentieth week of pregnancy.
 After that I went on light duty for the rest of my pregnancy and my salary was not adjusted, I kept receiving my regular paycheck.
-This time the City gave me an option to buy into a short-term disability policy that covered pregnancy, which I did.
+This time the City gave me an option to buy into a short-term disability policy ( find Disability Lawyers from here) that covered pregnancy, which I did.
+To understand this, you can also hire disability attorneys practicing in Arizona.
 This allowed me to take time off and I was able to be with my newborn until he was four months old.
 Like my earlier pregnancy, I was required to again pass a physical agility test and be cleared by the fire department physician to return to full duty.”

 Third Time, Not a Charm